Tamsi/ionicStarter/README.md

 # ionicStarter
 ## Intro

-This project helps you to create a mobile app in a snap, it contains:
+This project which is based on https://github.com/javebratt/ionic-firebase-auth helps you to create a mobile app in a snap, it contains:

 - login page
 - logout